| | |

 jam that has reached the gel stage as demonstrated by being gently pushed with a finger

-7. Once a successful gel test has been conducted or a temperature of 220F has been reached, the jam is done and can be spooned into a clean jar and store in the fridge for up to 3 weeks.
+7. Once a successful gel test has been conducted or a temperature of 220F has been reached, the jam is done and can be spooned into a clean jar and store in the fridge for 2-3 weeks.

 spoon with kumquat jam on a spoon resting on the jar of jam